 Start with MVP

-With the high competition and continued evolution of technologies, creating a healthcare app bears significant risks of incorrect positioning, inaccurate estimates at the presale stage, and other miscalculations.
+With the high competition and continued evolution of technologies, creating a healthcare app bears significant risks of incorrect positioning, inaccurate estimates at the presale prod, and other miscalculations.
 Discovering these mistakes after the major part of the development is done can be very painful for the business.
 To downplay such risks it is advisable to start your healthcare app from MVP (Minimal Viable Product).
 A low-cost prototype that includes key functionalities and UI solutions can be used to thoroughly test every use case scenario, gather feedback, and secure additional investments.
 Only when all of the features and screen flows are refined with the help of MVP, it is time to commence a full-scale medical app development.

 For non-standard projects without clearly defined architecture, requirements and specifications we at Surf provide Sprint Zero pre-project preparations.
 These activities, done by our senior-level experts, are aimed at analyzing business requirements, competitors, and target audiences.
 With Sprint Zero, the client receives a comprehensive project assessment, business risks review, the app’s design concept, MVP composition, and development map.